 - Imaging studies: For many bone or soft-tissue tumors, radiological imaging studies are the most valuable initial tool that we have.
 We will review any prior X-rays, CT (CaT) scans, MRIs, or other scans you have received.
 You may be asked to undergo more imaging.
 Some tumors can be identified successfully based on their imaging characteristics, and others cannot.

-- Lab studies: Sometimes sending a blood sample to a Dartmouth-Hitchcock lab for analysis is useful in determining a diagnosis.
+- Lab studies: Sometimes sending a blood sample to the Dartmouth Hitchcock Medical Center lab for analysis is useful in determining a diagnosis.

 - Biopsy: For tumors that are not identified with imaging or lab studies, a biopsy may be required.
 Biopsies can be performed in our clinic, by a radiologist using an ultrasound or CT machine to visualize the tumor, or sometimes in the operating room.
 Many factors dictate the type of biopsy you will receive, but some of the most common factors include the tumor’s location and potential diagnosis.

 Your treatment will vary based on your diagnosis and preferences.

 Many lesions are treated by continued observation, physical exam, and imaging studies.
 Some benign tumors need surgery and/or the use of additional treatment such as chemotherapy and radiation, but this is rare.

 Malignant tumors generally need some combination of surgery, chemotherapy, and radiation.

 - Surgery is the physical removal of the tumor.
 Malignant tumors are removed along with a region of healthy tissue around the tumor to ensure that no tumor is left behind.
 The Center for Surgical Innovation is the only surgical center in the world that permits image-guided surgery.
 Patients requiring complex surgeries that would benefit from MRI and CT guidance can have their surgery performed in the Center for Surgical Innovation.